isuru-wijesoma/Coursera-MachineLearning/README.md

 # Coursera-MachineLearning
-Python and Octave code for Andrew Ng's famous machine learning course on Coursera
+My Python and Octave code for Andrew Ng's famous machine learning course on Coursera